-I’ll warn you now – I can personally guarantee that the methods that you’re about to find out how to solve the issue of how to remove wax from wood!
+I’ll warn you now – I personally guarantee that the methods that you’re about to learn for how to remove wax from wood will work!

-I’ve struggled sorely with trying to get wax accidents AND finishes off of wood surfaces.
+See, I’ve struggled sorely with trying to get wax accidents AND finishes off of wood surfaces.
 One tough case in particular was candle wax on my wooden tabletop.
-Though, I’ve also battled to get wax off of my hardwood floors so I could refinish them.
+Though, I’ve also battled to get wax off of my hardwood floors.

 I feel more than qualified to guide you through this process.
 Should you have any other questions after reading this, please refer to my FAQ section at the end of this article.

 I promise you that your issues are soon to be gone, and your floor, wood table or any piece of furniture with a wood top, wax-free.

 Below, I’m going to be taking you through exactly how to remove candle wax from wood.

 There are a variety of different methods that you can try out.
 Just be sure to choose the one that works best for you and your situation.

 Bear in mind that these don’t just work for candle wax.
 You’ll also discover how to remove furniture wax from wood!

 Wax is tough to get off of surfaces.
 Once it has hardened, it feels almost impossible.